rancher/docs/content/rancher/v2.x/en/tools/logging/syslog/_index.md

 weight: 500
 ---

-You can configure a [Syslog](https://tools.ietf.org/html/rfc5424) server to log events that occur in your Kubernetes cluster.
+You can configure Rancher to send Kubernetes logs to a [Syslog](https://tools.ietf.org/html/rfc5424) server.

 ## Configuring Syslog

-You can configure Syslog to log events at both the cluster level and the project level.
+You can configure Rancher to send cluster or project logs to Syslog.

 >**Prerequisite:** You must have a Syslog server configured.